 - Make A Donation NOW via PushPay — Use your checking/savings account, ATM card or credit card to make a donation now — one time, or recurring.
 Just click on “Give Now” at the top of this page.
 Your gift will go to the General Fund by default, but you can optionally give to a specific fund such as a special offering or emergency relief via UMCOR.
 You can also use your smart phone and text GoodSamUMC to 77977 and then touch the link in the reply text.
 (Upper and lower case don’t matter in the text message.)
 Please consider making your gift recurring (monthly, twice per month, every two weeks, or weekly) as this is very helpful to Good Sam in terms of budgeting and planning.

 - Annual Financial Pledge — Make an annual commitment to the church with a pledge.
-You can make and change your annual pledge by mailing this Pledge Form to the church.
+You can make or change your annual pledge by mailing this Pledge Form to the church.
 You can view your current pledge and giving to date in CCB.
 Use your own login and password to CCB, click on the $ icon on the left side of the page and use the Schedules/History and Pledge tabs at the top to see your pledge and giving to date.
 You can also print your own statements for tax purposes.

 - By Mail – You may send a check, payable to Good Samaritan UMC, directly to: 19624 Homestead Road, Cupertino, CA 95014.

 Please contact the church treasurer at GoodSamTreasurer@gmail.com to arrange for non-cash gifts including stocks and mutual funds, IRA contributions, adding the Endowment Fund to your will, for any other real or personal property.